Code-Institute-Submissions/neo-data-milestone-project/README.md

 #### Astronomer

-I'm an astronomer and I woud like to find out which asteroids are making their close aproaches to Earth on Tuesday so that I can view them.
+I'm an astronomer and I woud like to find out which asteroids are making their close aproaches to Earth on Tuesday, which is going to be a clear evening, so that I can potentially view them.

-Process:  the astronomer accesses the website and types in the search date for Tuesday, they can then filter the results by that date and decide which astreoid would be best suited
+Process:  the astronomer accesses the website and types in the search date for Tuesday, they can then filter the results by that date and decide which astreoid would be best suited to view.

 #### Engineer/engineering student

 I'm an engineer (or engineering student) conducting a feasibility study on a satellite orbiting a NEO.
-I have a specified launch date of 2020-10-09 and would be in a position to inject into a trans-NEO orbiting by 2020-10-25.
-What NEOs would offer the best solution for a successful mission.
+I have a specified launch date of 2020-10-09 and would be in a position to inject into a NEO transfer orbit by 2020-10-25 at the earliest.
+What NEOs would offer the best solution for a successful mission?

 Process: The engineer would access the website and put in a date of 2020-10-25, this would then produce a range of information for potential targets for the mission.
+Additionally, dependent upon the timescales available the engineer could define potential NEO targets months or even years in advance.

 #### Doomsayers

-I'm a Doomsayer and I would like to know if armageddon is going to happen this week.
+I'm a Doomsayer and believe the world will end on 2025-09-01 what NEO could this be and what information can I get on it?

-Process: The doomsayer would access the website and put in today's date, this would then produce a range of potentially hazardous near Earth objects to get excited about.
+Process: The doomsayer would access the website and put in the relevant date, this would then produce a range of potentially hazardous near Earth objects to get excited about with important information about them.

 ### Wireframes